joergen7/cuneiform-doc/tutorial_basics.rst

     x = 5;
     y = x;

 On updating the variable ``x = 6;`` the variable ``y`` implicitly also changes its value.
-That is because the variable ``y`` does not hold the literal value and is, therefore, independent from ``x`` but is a placeholder for the expression ``x`` and will evaluate to whatever ``x`` is.
+That is because the variable ``y`` does not hold a literal value but is a placeholder for the expression ``x``.
+Hence, it will always evaluate to whatever ``x`` is.
 In this Cuneiform's Call-By-Name evaluation strategy differs from most general purpose programming language which use a Call-By-Value evaluation strategy.